jkulak/git-ninja/README.md

 Fill README.md with 👍🏻 and ❤️
 ```

-* `tree` points to a tree object for that commit (and that tree will point to all other trees and objects for that commit) - see it for yourself.
+* `tree` points to a tree object for that commit (and that tree will point to all other trees and objects for that commit).
 * `parent` points to a parent commit for that commit.
 There might be more than one parent - and then we know it was a merge commit.
 * `author` stores information about user that authored the commit.
 * `committer` stores the information about the user that committed the changes.